DamienLoisel/python_scraping/README.md

 - Data extraction from pages using **frames** and **iframes**
 - Scraping of **AJAX**-loaded content
 - Automatic saving of results in **JSON** format
-- Educational scripts, easy to adapt for other uses

 ---